ninoseki/miteru/README.md

 Miteru is an experimental phishing kit detection tool.

+## Disclaimer

+This tool is for research purposes only.
+The use of this tool is your responsibility.
+I take no responsibility and/or liability for how you choose to use this tool.

 ## How it works

 - It collects phishy URLs from the following feeds: